syncfusion-content/asp.netwebforms-docs/aspnet/ReportViewer/Report-Controller.md

 Processes the report request and returns the result.</td></tr>
 </table>

 {% highlight c# %}

-public class ReportsController : ApiController, IReportController
+public class ReportsController: ApiController,IReportController {

-    {

 	/// <summary>

 	/// Action (HttpGet) method for getting resource for report.

 	/// </summary>

 	/// <param name="key">The unique key to get the required resource.</param>

 	/// <param name="resourceType">The type of the requested resource.</param>

 	/// <param name="isPrinting">If set to <see langword="true"/>, then the resource is generated for printing.</param>

 	/// <returns>The object data.</returns>

 	public object GetResource(string key, string resourceType, bool isPrinting)

 	{

 		//Returns the report resource for the requested key.

 		return ReportHelper.GetResource(key, resourceType, isPrinting);

 	}

 	/// <summary>

 	/// Report Initialization method that is triggered when report begin processed.

 	/// </summary>

 	/// <param name="reportOptions">The ReportViewer options.</param>

 	public void OnInitReportOptions(ReportViewerOptions reportOptions)

 	{

 		throw new NotImplementedException();

 	}

 	/// <summary>

 	/// Report loaded method that is triggered when report and sub report begins to be loaded.

 	/// </summary>

 	/// <param name="reportOptions">The ReportViewer options.</param>

 	public void OnReportLoaded(ReportViewerOptions reportOptions)

 	{

 		throw new NotImplementedException();

 	}

 	/// <summary>

 	/// Action (HttpPost) method for posting the request for report process.

 	/// </summary>

 	/// <param name="jsonData">The JSON data posted for processing report.</param>

 	/// <returns>The object data.</returns>

-        public object PostReportAction(Dictionary<string, object> jsonData)
+	public object PostReportAction(Dictionary < string, object > jsonData)

 	{

 		//Processes the report request and returns the result.

 		return ReportHelper.ProcessReport(jsonData, this);

 	}

 }
 {% endhighlight %}